WillianPaiva/1flow/CONTRIBUTING.md

 -  Obviously, make sure all tests pass.
 Sorry for having asked it.
 Just run `make test` and enjoy whatever pleases you.
 - Push your branch to `GitHub` and submit a pull request,
 - Wait for my neurons to connect.

+## Translations / localizations

+Currently, 1flow uses `django-rosetta`, available at your local address [http://localhost:8000/translate/](http://localhost:8000/translate/).

+In the code, there are 2 ways to create i18n strings:

+- the old, with plain english sentences and a lot of `%s`. **Please do not use this anymore** and use the new instead:
+- the new, where even english localization is available to translators. i18n strings are “codes”, like `exception.article.cannot_set_title`, `info.article.title_changed(%(article_id)s, %(old_title)s, %(new_title)s)`, `label.import_url.urls_list` and so on.

+The new form is not yet widespread, we replace old instances while time passes.
+Please use it in any new code you create.
+If you fix bugs on existing code, please also convert messages, but in separate commits.

 # Or submitting issues / feedback